ColinShaw/machine-learning-resources/README.md

-# Deep Learning Books
+# Machine Learning Resources

-This is a curated list of books that I have found useful regarding deep learning.
+This is a curated list of resources that I have found useful regarding machine learning, in particular deep learning.
 Only books that add significant value to understanding the topic are listed.
-Also, a list of good articles.
+Also, a list of good articles and some other resources.